 On the job training

 Whether you’re a business owner or employee, we hope our blog on the importance of training employees has given you some food for thought.
 Investing time and money into your employee development will inevitably lead to increased productivity and business progression.
-If you’re looking for an offsite venue to host training for your employees, look no further than Yarnfield Park.
-Our leading corporate training venue is located in the Midlands, making it easily accessible from anywhere in the country.
+If you’re looking for an offsite venue to host effective training for your employees, look no further than Yarnfield Park.
+Our leading national training centre is located in the Midlands, making it easily accessible from anywhere in the country.

 We have experience in hosting both smaller and large training events, with our largest theatre-style conference room holding up to 450 delegates.
 We offer a comprehensive technical package including twin projectors and microphones, large staging to accommodate multiple speakers and equipment and superfast Wi-Fi for hybrid events and access to cloud-based training materials.
 For further information or to make an enquiry, get in touch with our team today.